Bookkeepers insurance

 How to arrange bookkeeper’s insurance

-You can apply for bookkeeper’s insurance in minutes using our simple online quote system.
-It will ask you about your business activities and offer you covers which may be of interest.
+You can apply for bookkeeping insurance in minutes using our simple online quote system.
+It will ask you a few simple questions about your business activities and offer you covers - detailed above - which may be of interest.
 This means you can pick and choose which covers you feel are most suitable - or you can choose to buy them all.
 The benefit of this is that you will only ever pay for the insurance you need.

-*'From £5 a month' price is based on a bookkeeper requiring £1 million of public liability (including products liability) insurance.
+*Price based on a bookkeeper requiring £1 million of public liability (including products liability) insurance

 Customer reviews